Kroměříž: Etymology

 The name is derived from the personal name Kroměžir, meaning "Kroměžir's (property)".

 Geography

 Kroměříž is located about 20 km northwest of Zlín.
-About two thirds of the municipal territory lies in the Litenčice Hills, the eastern part lies in the Upper Morava Valley.
-A small southern part extends into the Chřiby range.
-The highest point of the territory is the Obora hill at 322 m above sea level.
+About two thirds of the municipal territory lies in the Litenčice Hills.
+The eastern part lies in the Upper Morava Valley and a small southern part extends into the Chřiby range.
+The highest point of the town's territory is the Obora hill at 322 m above sea level.
 The town is situated on both banks of the Morava River.
 The Haná River flows into the Morava on the northern outskirts of the town.